EAWF/BTC-Toolbox/Address-Derivation.md

 # Deriving Addresses from an Account-Level Extended Public Key

-## Overview
-### BIP44 (xpub)
-[BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) is a Bitcoin Improvement Proposal which standardizes how addresses are derived in an account-like structure.
-BIP44 extended keys start with `xpub` (ex: `xpub6CLfqgeNzEvu1RSMfY4uU7vMCpobtU1Z8BofwUjz9msJUnAuzHfxo6MzW4XH26TGXKW5qBgwqumShCPSFQANnEHgk7ncCyLK15ocBk8aTAt`).
-Addresses derived from BIP44 Account-Level Extended Public Keys start with `1` (ex: `1BvBMSEYstWetqTFn5Au4m4GFg7xJaNVN2`) and are referred to as [P2PKH](https://en.bitcoinwiki.org/wiki/Pay-to-Pubkey_Hash) (Pay To Public Key Hash) addresses.
-P2PKH addresses are the first address type ever used in Bitcoin, and are the most common form of transaction on the Bitcoin network.
-The typical BIP44 derivation path is `m/44'/0'/0'`.

-### BIP49 (ypub)
-[BIP49](https://github.com/bitcoin/bips/blob/master/bip-0049.mediawiki) is a Bitcoin Improvement Proposal which standardizes how [P2SH-P2WPKH](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki#p2wpkh-nested-in-bip16-p2sh) addresses are derived in an account-like structure.
-BIP49 extended keys start with `ypub` (ex: `ypub6XEx6G1kXkQibbPVPEezYskDLaFhQUiNdbQBTymoo2MgiKsFr9bnLRr75EmGBcnmzBFt9QAGDSHxeUNycm2tkTo66aEvjVsDMGWZtijCEj8`).
-Addresses derived from BIP49 Account-Level Extended Public Keys start with `3` (ex: `32kVqkUjdTXLk2C4iBEQzUbNLsSenQifTt`) and are referred to as P2SH-P2WPKH (Pay To Witness Public Key Hash nested in Pay To Script Hash) addresses.
-P2SH-P2WPKH addresses allow for the use of [Segwit](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki) that is backward-compatible with older wallet software and bitcoin nodes, so that the users of P2SH-P2WPKH addresses can partially benefit from the lower fees of segwit.
-This address type is the second most common form of transaction on the Bitcoin network.
-The typical BIP49 derivation path is `m/49'/0'/0'`.

-### BIP84 (zpub)
-[BIP84](https://github.com/bitcoin/bips/blob/master/bip-0084.mediawiki) is a Bitcoin Improvement Proposal which standardizes how [P2WPKH](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki#p2wpkh) addresses are derived in an account-like structure.
-BIP84 extended keys start with `zpub` (ex: `zpub6rSY1F5aH9TDByNxUE6T5mNWVAJ6iLebADyhUCcXhHADSPMT9acWoRWz7QDpuJScZjByMvd99CnhwDRzgh6Ym1GwQ1LdWz6vP7QFnMQgbYC`).
-Addresses derived from BIP84 Account-Level Extended Public Keys start with `bc1` (ex: `bc1qtyhdcwnwnc0rhqj076zd9fufce789s4g06ph2u`) and are referred to as P2WPKH (Pay To Witness Public Key Hash) addresses.
-P2WPKH addresses are a native implementation of Segwit that is not backward-compatible with older wallet software and bitcoin nodes, but takes full advantage of lower fees.
-Adoption of P2WPKH addresses -- also known as "Native Segwit addresses" or "Bech32 addresses" -- is rising, but [there are still services that do not support segwit yet.](https://en.bitcoin.it/wiki/Bech32_adoption) The typical BIP84 derivation path is `m/84'/0'/0'`.

 ## Extended Keys
 An extended key is a private or public key accompanied by a [chain code](https://bitcoin.org/en/glossary/chain-code) to faciliate in the derivation of child extended keys.
 A private extended key is able to derive *private* and *public* information, whereas a public extended key only allows the derivation of *public* information. **You should never share an extended private key with anyone!
 Doing so will give them access to all of your funds.**